browserengineering/book/book/visual-effects.md

     the result is the backdrop pixel color.

-[^no-pixel-loop]: In reality, reading individual pixels into memory to manipulate them like this is slow.
-So libraries such as Skia don't make it convenient to do so.
+[^no-pixel-loop]: In reality, reading individual pixels into memory to manipulate them like this is slow, so libraries such as Skia don't make it convenient to do so.
 (Skia canvases do have `peekPixels` and `readPixels` methods that are sometimes used, but not for this.)